pebblecode/pebblecode.github.io/_posts/2016-02-02-react-redux-unit-testing.md

 ### Folder Structure of our application.
 ![http://i.imgur.com/43wv76d.png](http://i.imgur.com/43wv76d.png)

 karma.config we'll need to load up our components and containers into a browser for testing as we're using postcss and other loaders that don't work natively in node.js.
 So to get our tests to run in browser we will also include a copy of our webpack config to get karma to load it up.
-If you load up your tests which rely on webpack loaders down the line you'll get Unexpected token errors.
+If you load up your tests normally withouy karma, down the line you'll get Unexpected token errors.

-server.js selects an appropriate .dev.js, .prod.js file on startup. server.dev.js uses webpack dev server. prod.js uses just express to host the static output in the dist folder.
+server.js selects an appropriate .dev.js, .prod.js file on startup. server.dev.js uses webpack dev server. prod.js is a very simple express app hosting static output in the dist folder.

 src is where our application code lives.
-Components contain our presentational components such as TexBox, Button(s), ListItem etc. All components are decoupled from redux.
+Components contain our presentational components such as TextBox, Button(s), ListItem etc. All components are decoupled from redux.
 With styles being loaded in ```import styles from './styles.css'``` by using [Css Modules](https://github.com/css-modules/css-modules).
-Everything a component behaves on is passed down into its props.
+Redux provides us with top down rendering so we keep our components clean and stateless.

-containers, react components that have very little if any styling.
+containers (redux glue), react components that have very little if any styling.
 With the glue to pass down state to its child components.
-In here we're also making use of redux-forms higher order component to give us validation and state management as forms generally behave is the same way.
+Within this directory we create our top level routes, such as home, about etc. In here we're also making use of redux-forms higher order component to give us validation and state management as forms generally behave is the same way.
 This library has dramatically helped reduce boilerplate.

 actions contains our functions that are triggered by user actions or workers in our application.
+We can use these actions later in our reducer tests.

 ### Testing our reducers
-This is trivial, redux has no coupling to the browser here, so we can test our application like a state machine.
+This is trivial, redux has no coupling to the browser here, so we can test our application like a state machine with simple input output.
+With tests running fast in node environment.

 Example Test: